hytechclub/py-201/Database/RestaurantReviewCodeAlong.md

 Now that the structure of the database has been determined, it's time to start using it.

 ## [CREATE] Adding a Review
-The first thing to do when working with the Repl.it database is add some data to it!
+The first thing to do when working with the Replit database is add some data to it!
 Create a function that can add a new review to the database.
 The function should take in the various **Review** object properties as parameters.
 It should generate a new ID, increment the next ID, create a db key, create the dictionary object, and add the object to the db with the key.

 ### Function Definition - Setup
 Start with the stubbed out form of the function definition.